This weekend I embarked my first airline mileage run, something I thought I would never do.

 To be honest, at the time I felt (and still feel) like I’d been had by the airlines.
 Just before I reached Gold for the first time, American extended the benefits to me a couple of months early to encourage me to try to get over the hump.
 None of that happened with Platinum.
 I won’t get any benefits until I clear the 60-segment hurdle.

 The idea of spending money to fly for no reason other than to accrue miles or segments seems crazy to me.
-But at the same time, I have a long-haul flight to Australia next year on American and I want the best seats and benefits that I can get.
-For that flight alone, an extra $150 will be worth it.
+But at the same time, I’m planning a long-haul flight to Australia in 2018 on American and I want the best seats and benefits that I can get.
+(Edit: Those Australia flights ended up deserving their own post – check it out here.)
+For that flight alone, an extra $150 was worth it.
 As my sister so wisely says, future me thanks present me.

 I didn’t expect the mileage run to be as enjoyable as it was.
 Sure, I could be doing other things with my time – I didn’t get in the Saturday morning workout that I look forward to each week – but I ended up being far more productive than I might have been if I were just hanging out in my apartment.